 On clear days, crews will remove snow pack and ice build-up from shaded areas and sand as needed.

 - Please slow down and give snow plow trucks ample space to maneuver freely.
-They are large vehicles that do not slow down, stop or turn as quickly as cars and trucks.
+These large vehicles cannot slow down, stop or turn as quickly as cars and trucks.

 - Homeowners and residents are responsible for maintaining their own driveways and parking areas following a snowstorm.

-- Hired snowplow drivers are required to obtain a snowplow permit from the Administration Building and display the service sticker in their vehicle window.
+- Hired snowplow drivers are required to fill out the registration form, obtain a snowplow permit from the Administration Building and display the service sticker in their vehicle window.

 - Snow may not be plowed or shoveled into the public right-of-ways.
 Snow piles must not obstruct line-of-sight, traffic flow or access to fire hydrants and cleared spaces around hydrants must be maintained.